NMPC27/Smart-Home-Solutions-UI/README.md

    npm run build
    ```

-3. Copy the /dist folder to Home Assistant /addons folder using Samba or SSH
+3. Copy the /dist folder, Dockerfile and config.yaml to Home Assistant /addons folder using Samba or SSH

 4. The folder structure should be: